gshalini21294/hugo-website-source/content/authors/admin/_index.md

   #  url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I study the biochemisty of living systems, specifically large molecular machines that create incredible biology as a team.
+bio: I study the biochemistry of living systems, specifically large molecular machines that create incredible biology as a team.

 # Interests to show in About widget
 interests: